tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_swaggerhub_smartbear.md

 ---
-title: "Manage OpenAPI (Swagger) projects with SwaggerHub"
+title: "SwaggerHub introduction and tutorial"
 permalink: /pubapis_swaggerhub_smartbear.html
 course: "Documenting REST APIs"
 sidebar: docapis
-weight: 8.27
+weight: 8.6
 section: restapispecifications
 path1: /restapispecifications.html
 ---

-Previously, I explored using [Swagger UI](https://github.com/swagger-api/swagger-ui) as a way to publish your Swagger documentation, and I wrote a [brief tutorial](pubapis_swagger.html) on how to download Swagger UI from GitHub, customize the index.html file from the distribution folder to reference your own Swagger specification document, and then deploy it on a web server.
+Previously, I explored using the open-source [Swagger UI project](pubapis_swagger.html) as a way to render your [OpenAPI specification document](pubapis_openapi_tutorial_overview.html).
+[SwaggerHub](https://app.swaggerhub.com/) is the commercial version of Swagger UI.
+You can see a comparison of features [here](https://swaggerhub.com/swagger-open-source-comparison/).

+{% if site.format == "web" %}
+* TOC
+{:toc}
+{% endif %}

+## Advantages of SwaggerHub

-While the free Swagger UI approach works, you'll run into several problems:
+While the open-source Swagger UI approach works, you'll run into several problems:

 *  It's challenging to collaborate with other project members on the spec
 *  It's difficult to gather feedback from reviewers about specific parts of the spec